Eye of Judgement: Dissecting the Evaluation of Russian-speaking LLMs with POLLUX: The Family of LLM-as-a-Judges

-Full criteria annotation of POLLUX required specialized expertise and approximately 25,000 hours of manual annotation (see Section~\ref{subsec:annotation} and Table~\ref{tab:profiles-criteria-annotation}).
-We accompany the POLLUX benchmark with two LLM-as-a-Judge models of 7B and 32B parameters, which were specifically fine-tuned to mimic the decision process of the panel experts.
-The LLM-as-a-Judge models take an instruction coupled with a generated answer, a criterion and its rubrics as an input, and produce the score according to the criterion's scale and textual rationale.
-Both models accept reference-free format.
-This section details the training dataset, training procedure and evaluation of POLLUX LLM-as-a-Judge models.
+The POLLUX benchmark can serve as an instruction-based test for side-by-side evaluation; however, comprehensive assessment using its full set of annotated criteria demands specialized expertise and entails approximately 25,000 hours of manual labeling.
+To address this challenge, we complement POLLUX with two LLM-as-a-Judge models, comprising 7B and 32B parameters, which were fine-tuned to approximate the decision-making process of expert panels.
+These models take as input an instruction paired with a generated response, a criterion, and its associated rubrics, and output both a score aligned with the criterion’s scale and an accompanying textual rationale.
+Importantly, both models operate in a reference-free format.
+This section outlines the training corpus, fine-tuning methodology, and evaluation of the POLLUX LLM-as-a-Judge models.